glauberramos/cloudinary-pwa-angular/post.md

 # Step 1 - Setting up Angular

 We are going to use Angular CLI to initialize the basecode for your application.
-Make sure you have angular CLI installed on your computer.
+Make sure you have angular CLI installed on your computer and the latest version of node and npm.

 To create the project run `ng new angular-pwa`